 If you want to add the chocolate drizzle, while the dough balls are in the freezer, combine chocolate chips and coconut oil in a small, microwave-safe bowl.

-Then, place the dough balls back in the freezer for 10 more minutes.
+Place the dough balls back in the freezer for 10 more minutes.

 - Oat Flour: Be sure to use the spoon and level method to measure the flour.
 Scooping the measuring cup directly into the flour will yield too much flour and the dough will be too dry.
 Also, be sure to use a dry measuring cup rather than a liquid measuring cup.